sobcza11/Value_in_Vogue/data/README.md

 Please find enclosed the following dataframes ::
   * `df`
     * This includes the equities which were scraped in the code
     * **Please note, this is protect with a password.
-If you wish to view the content, please ask me for the passowrd**
+If you wish to view the content, please ask me for the passowrd & agree that any / all decisions you make with this data is not my responsibility**
   * `IWD_holdings`
     * This includes the list of equities in the iShares Russell 1000 Value ETF (“IWD”)